noisebridge/Intro-Python/docs/lesson05.rst

 Indention in Python
 ===================
-One of the reasons that python is easier to learn than other languages is because they do not mark blocks of code with curley braces {}.
-Python insted has chosen to obmit the curley braces in favor of using indention_ to mark blocks of code.
-This stops many errors that users of other languages offen experience because they forgot to add a closing }.
+One of the reasons that python is easier to learn than other languages is because they do not mark blocks of code with curly braces {}.
+Python instead has chosen to omit the curly braces in favor of using indention_ to mark blocks of code.
+This stops many errors that users of other languages often experience because they forgot to add a closing }.
 The rules for indention can be found in PEP8_.
 The rules are pretty simple.
-In python it is perfered that we indent blocks of code with 4 spaces insted of tabs.
+In python it is preferred that we indent blocks of code with 4 spaces instead of tabs.
 Each level of indention is 4 spaces deeper than the one level higher.
 ::
     if True:
         print "This statment always Runs"